awarenet/ros5e/readme.md

 Corruption is automatically tracked on the character.
 When casting spells or using certain abilities, the module will prompt or automatically calculate the corruption gain based on your class features (e.g., Troll Singers have specific checks).

 More on specific mechanics below.

+#### Marks of Corruption

+A roll table is included in the module for rolling on the marks of corruption table.
+Use Plutonium to import it.

+Feats are also included in the module for adding marks of corruption to characters.
+Use Plutonium to import them.

 ### 3. Resting